brown-csci1660/dropbox-examples/README.md

 ## Installation

-To install the support code, you will need to install some dependencies; in particular, you will need the Python [cryptography](https://cryptography.io/en/latest/) package. (**Note**: You **should not** use this package directly in any code you write.
-Instead, use the API provided by the support code documented in the Dropbox Wiki.)
+To install the support code, you will need to install some dependencies (which are documented in the `requirements.txt` file).
 There are many ways to install Python packages.
-If you are confident that you can install this package, you are free to do so however you wish.
+If you are confident that you can install the packages in `requirements.txt` on your own, you are free to do so however you wish.
 However, the TAs will only provide direct technical support for the strategy we recommend here.

 > *Note:* This strategy applies to only your personal machine!
 If you are working on a department machine, please see the `Department Machines` section below.